What it Means to Be an Ephesians 5 Wife

 Nothing is more sacred than having a husband to love, protect, comfort, and defend his wife, as Jesus does His church.
 For this reason, and for the good of our marriages, it is important to acknowledge our place when it comes to marriage.

-In society, our laws view marriage as a civil contract; but God’s divine law holds marriage as a sacred institution.
-When we say our vows, we are committing to our spouse under this divine law.
-Now I want to make one thing perfectly clear….submission of wives to their husbands is in no way a reason for a husband to abuse his wife.
+In society, our laws view marriage as a civil contract; but God’s divine law holds marriage as a sacred institution; a covenant.
+When we say our vows, we are committing to our spouse under this divine covenant.
+Now I want to make one thing perfectly clear…. submission of wives to their husbands is in no way a reason for a husband to abuse his wife.

 What submission is NOT: